-Points are used to research tanks, gas, trenches and to influence or declare war on neutrals.
+Points are used to research tanks, gas, and trenches and to influence or declare war on neutrals.
 Ships are assigned orders and areas while subs starve Britain.
 Air units are assigned to fronts.
 Play uses two-month turns composed of impulses resolved simultaneously.
 The map covers Europe, the Middle East and some of North Africa.
 Each nation of a coalition is handled separately.
 National morale and exhaustion determine victory.
 The game replicates the attrition aspect of World War I quite well.

-Slitherine’s 2012 game shows how the Commander engine could handle World War I. The terrain and unit graphics combine simplicity with enough detail to make them interesting as well as informative.
+Slitherine’s 2012 game Commander: The Great War shows how the Commander engine could handle World War I. The terrain and unit graphics combine simplicity with enough detail to make them interesting as well as informative.
 Mechanics are simple with tabs bringing up panels for research, diplomacy, production, and selection to show unit stats.
 A management panel shows countries’ overall status.
 Submarines are always submerged and can be attacked only when the enemy stumbles into their hex.

 Using a better engine this game features two-week turns, while the main map covers Europe with off-map boxes for the rest of the world.
-Units begin as single armies but can be broken down by increments to regimental level.
+Units begin as single armies but can be broken down by increments to the regimental level.
 Leaders can be attached, promoted and demoted under certain circumstances.
 Lists and map filters lay out the many factors of play.
 Movement is the AGEOD click-and-drag engine with a battle mode for selecting tactics.
 Weather affects movement and supply.

 Success on the field and triggered events yield diplomatic points and decreases or increases national morale.
 Players can use regional decisions to accomplish operational goals where diplomacy is a matter of alignment.
 Submarine warfare is more abstract than in other games.
 An expansion module called Breaking the Deadlock is available.

-This software is concerned more with logistics and resource management as opposed to putting rounds down range, but there are several areas which make play unique.
+Battlegoat Studios’ Supreme Ruler – The Great War is concerned more with logistics and resource management as opposed to putting rounds down range, but there are several areas which make play unique.
 There is a full-fledged weather system, while movement is a simple process of drawing a line from start to destination, then allowing the AI to figure out the best way to get there.
 And believe it or not, all of this is done in semi-real time.
 The detail in the game is fantastic and doesn’t simply allow of things like heavy artillery.
 No, the player must choose the type of gun – 130 mm vs 152 mm for example – for his rubles based on what was historically available.

 But the BIG draw of the game is the scope.
-While most games define World War I as East Front, West Front, Italian Front and Lawrence of Arabia, this game takes the term “World” literal.
+While most games define World War I as East Front, West Front, Italian Front and Lawrence of Arabia, this game takes the term “World” literally.
 The game covers the entire globe, so if Japan invades China, you move to that real estate and fight/produce it out.
 And you don’t stop in 1918 but can continue the game on well into the 21st Century.
 Fun fact: Battlegoat is now taking their ‘Supreme Ruler‘ series into Space with Galactic Ruler.

 It’s a typical strategic logistics and production fare, but using the HOI engine and overall design as the selling point.
 Often called the best of all HoI add-ons, the game has outrageously high reviews on Steam.
 Trust me, if you like Hearts of Iron, you will like this.